AdobeDocs/experience-manager-65.en/help/forms/using/design-accessible-html5-forms.md

 AEM Forms Designer includes a number of Speak Text options that can be passed to screen readers.
 For each object in a form, the user can specify one of several settings for the screen reader text:

 * Custom screen reader text, which can be set using the Accessibility palette.
-Authors can annotate the names of buttons and fields, as well as their purpose.
+Authors can annotate the names of buttons and fields, and their purpose.
 * Tool tips, which can be set in the Accessibility palette.
 * Captions for fields on the form.
 * Names of objects, as specified in the Name option of the Binding tab.